aws-samples/amazon-polly-async-batch/docs/set-file.md

 to speech.
 Either `neural` or `standard`; defaults to `neural`
 - `language-code`: Any suppported language; defaults to `en-US`.
 Note that you need to make sure the language code matches the language spoken by the voice.
-- `voice-id`: Any of the (supported voices)[https://docs.aws.amazon.com/polly/latest/dg/voicelist.html].
+- `voice-id`: Any of the [supported voices](https://docs.aws.amazon.com/polly/latest/dg/voicelist.html).
 Note that the voice you choose must match the `language-code`, and not every voice is supported in every engine.
 Defaults to `Matthew`.
 - `text-type`: Either `text` or `ssml`; defaults to `text`.